MICLab-Unicamp/thalamus_benchmark_diffusion/README.md

 # Data Acquisition

-To acquire de processed data, follow the steps on https://www.ccdataset.com/thalamus-benchmark.
+To acquire the processed data, follow the steps at https://www.ccdataset.com/thalamus-benchmark.

 Extract it following the existing organization on the code/Data folder.
 After populating the code/Data folder, you should be able to run every necessary step of the pipeline.